George Grauel Faculty Fellowship

 CATEGORIES AND PROCESS:

-The Committee on Research and Service will accept proposals for two different types of projects, with separate funding for the two categories provided by the Office of the Academic Vice President.
-The Associate Academic Vice President serves as the ex officio Chair of the Committee.
+The Committee on Research and Service will accept proposals for two different types of projects, with separate funding for the two categories provided by the Provost and Academic Vice President's Office.
+The Vice Provost for Academic Affairs serves as the ex officio Chair of the Committee.
 In making its decision, the Committee may take into account how often and how recently an applicant has been funded by University fellowships.
 All things being equal, the Committee may give preference to faculty who have not yet received any award or to those who have not recently received an award.
 Faculty (especially those applying for the first time) are strongly encouraged to discuss their application with a Committee member prior to submission.
 The two categories of proposals are:

-- Projects that are primarily research-oriented.
+- Projects that are primarily research-oriented (Category A Fellowships).
 For purposes of evaluating Grauel Faculty Fellowship applications, research refers to the scholarship of discovery and/or application, creative works, and artistic endeavors.
 The work should result in significant scholarly contribution appropriate to the discipline, such as a refereed conference paper or poster; a publication such as a book, monograph, short story, or refereed journal article; or an artistic performance.

-- Projects which are primarily devoted to other types of scholarly development.
-These may involve writing of textbooks, curriculum development, coursework devoted to getting up to the current level of research in one’s field, retooling in another field of research, academic service- oriented activities or other professional activities.
+- Projects which are primarily devoted to other types of scholarly development (Category B Fellowships).
+These may involve writing of textbooks, curriculum development, coursework devoted to getting up to the current level of research in one’s field, retooling in another field of research, academic service-oriented activities, or other professional activities.

 The proposal should address each of the topics listed below, limited to no more than 1,500 words for the entire proposal, and be free of egregious grammatical and orthographic errors.
 Because the committee consists of faculty members in diverse academic fields, proposals should be accessible to an educated lay audience outside the applicant's disciplinary field.
 Please avoid technical language and jargon where possible.